oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

         This method is an extension to the DB API definition.

-.. method:: Connection.startup(force=False, restrict=False)
+.. method:: Connection.startup(force=False, restrict=False, pfile=None)

     Startup the database.
 This is equivalent to the SQL\*Plus command "startup nomount".
 The connection must be connected as :data:`~cx_Oracle.SYSDBA` or :data:`~cx_Oracle.SYSOPER` with the :data:`~cx_Oracle.PRELIM_AUTH` option
     specified for this to work.

+    The pfile parameter, if specified, is expected to be a string identifying the location of the parameter file (PFILE) which will be used instead of the stored parameter file (SPFILE).

     An example is shown below:

     ::